© Terrasse Bivouac

 PING PONG CLUB – Totally cool, totally relaxed and totally neighbourly, the PING PONG CLUB on upper Saint-Laurent Boulevard serves up great snacks and drinks.

-Taverne Saint-Sacrement – Slake your summer thirsts while you soak up the Plateau scene from St-Sacrement’s sidewalk terrasse.
+Taverne Saint-Sacrement – Slake your summer thirsts while you soak up the Plateau scene from St-Sacrement’s sidewalk patio.

 BAR MAMIE – Sip wines and snack off boards filled with charcuterie, cheeses and more from the outdoor tables of this adorable neighbourhood wine bar.

-Labarake – Located in the Angus Shops, Labarake delivers delish comfort food, signature cocktails and plenty of leg room on its big outdoor terrasse.
+Labarake – Located in the Angus Shops, Labarake delivers delish comfort food, signature cocktails and plenty of leg room on its big outdoor terrace.

-Taverne Midway – Cool cocktails, cold brews and conviviality await on the terrasse of this popular tavern on Saint-Laurent Boulevard.
+Taverne Midway – Cool cocktails, cold brews and conviviality await on the patio of this popular tavern on Saint-Laurent Boulevard.

 Le Réservoir – A sturdy staple of Duluth Street, this brewpub offers yummy suds (rhubarb ale, anyone?), plus bubbly and wines, with an on-point snack menu and lots of street scenery.